Shehryar/Duplicator/README.md

 # Duplicator
 Screen Capture and Video Recording C# samples.
-There is only a Winform sample right now, but it should work with WPF.
+There is only a Winform sample right now, but it should work with WPF because it only uses an Hwnd handle.

 ## Key points: